 1969: Elton John’s second single, “Lady Samantha,” was released in the UK sixth months before the release of his debut album, Empty Sky.
 One year later, the record was released as Elton’s first single in America.
 Despite receiving a fair amount of airplay, the song failed to chart on either side of the Atlantic.
 Co-writer Bernie Taupin later recalled that the song was the first to represent the songwriting team’s new direction, encouraged by producer Steve Brown, who had suggested the two write songs for themselves, not the market.

 1969: Aretha Franklin released her fourteenth studio album, Soul ‘69. the album became her last of five #1 LPs on the Billboard R&B chart.

 1970: The Doors began a two night stint performing four shows at the Felt Forum in New York City.
 The final show featured an extended encore with the Lovin’ Spoonful’s John Sebastian on harmonica and Crosby, Stills, Nash & Young session drummer Dallas Taylor playing percussion.
 Recordings from the shows were included in the Absolutely Live album released that summer, and the same concert recordings, along with additional unreleased material, were compiled for the Live in New York box set released in 2009.

-1972: “Mother and Child Reunion,” the lead single from Paul Simon’s self-titled second solo album, was released.
+1972: Paul Simon released “Mother and Child Reunion,” the lead single from Paul his self-titled second solo album.

-1974: Joni Mitchell’s sixth studio LP Court and Spark was released, later becoming her first and only #1 album in Canada, and her highest charting album in the US, reaching #2.
+1974: Joni Mitchell’s sixth studio album, Court and Spark, was released.
+It became her only #1 LP in Canada and her highest charting album in the US, reaching #2.

 1974: Bob Dylan released his fourteenth studio album, Planet Waves, backed with longtime collaborators The Band.
 The LP preceded a reunion tour between Dylan and The Band, selections from which were later released as Before The Flood.
 A month later, Planet Waves started four weeks as Dylan’s first #1 on the Billboard pop album chart.

 1975: Blondie played their first gig at New York’s CBGB club, though singer Debbie Harry and guitarist Chris Stein had already played at the venue as members of the Stilettos and the Angel and the Snake.